mieweb/docs/content/rapid-deployment/review-sessions/review-session-pre-placement.md

 #### Check-in

 The applicant will bring copies of all questionnaires and paperwork completed on the portal to the appointment.
 Front desk staff will mark the appointment as checked in and scan pre-placement documents into the system if needed.
-A pre-placement encounter is automatically initiated when the employee checkin in and the system tracks the amount of time sprint in the clinic for this visit.
+A pre-placement encounter is automatically initiated when the employee checks in and the system tracks the amount of time spent in the clinic for this visit.
 A pre-placement encounter may also be created manually for walk-in visits.

 #### Pre-placement Exam - Intake